- SAP has an enormous investment in ABAP. But ABAP has severe restrictions for the cloud.

 Since when does a packaged software vendor have the right to tell a customer what language they should use for coding?
 Notice that AWS and Google Cloud do not have this type of assumption.

 Observe Google Cloud’s programming language page.
 The first language listed is Go, which is a Google created language.
 However, the rest of the languages listed have nothing to do with Google.
 They are just popular languages.
-They are also language used outside of Google Cloud.
+They are also the language used outside of Google Cloud.
 There is no implication that this is some gift from Google.
-Google makes itself compatible with a number of languages.
+Google makes itself compatible with many languages.

-Google Cloud offers a number of APIs for their services.
+Google Cloud offers several APIs for their services.
 Google explains how to use each of these with Python in this example screenshot.
-However, Google offers an explanation of how its APIs work for all the languages it offers support for as well.
+However, Google explains how its APIs work for all the languages it offers support for as well.

 SAP is at a curious crossroads with ABAP.

-- Clients are unable to customize their systems by any other way except with ABAP.
+- Clients are unable to customize their systems in any other way except with ABAP.

-- SAP itself has stopped ABAP development and shifted focus to its SAP Cloud, Hybris and so on.
-Where all code is in Java.
-ABAP was designed as an embedded language for SAP ERP/SCM/BW and proposals that it will be integrated into the cloud are inaccurate.
+- SAP itself has stopped ABAP development and shifted focus to its SAP Cloud, Hybris, and so on, where all code is in Java.
+ABAP was designed as an embedded language for SAP ERP/SCM/BW, and proposals that will be integrated into the cloud are inaccurate.